iarxm/csim-man/index.md

 | 9     | 1,800  |
 | 10    | 1,330  |

+1. Depending on the number of competitors per tournament cycle, and the format of the cycle, FINAL-2 placing will determine overall placings below those who have progressed to the main round FINAL-1

+##### Bonus Heats

-Bonus heats may carry an allocation of extra points to the athletes in their respective categories if they manage to out compete athletes of a higher seeding.
+Bonus Heats will reward extra points to an athlete's overall event stack.
+This will be relative to an athlete's performance relative to their respective categories such as cases where they relatively out perform athletes of a higher seeding.

-If an eliminated surfer places higher than the highest performing surfer, they may earn an extra 2000 points.
+1. If an eliminated surfer places higher than the highest performing surfer, they may earn the equivalent of an additional 2000 points.
-If they perform better than the highest placing athlete in the division 2 final, they may receive enough points to equalize their overall placing on the points leader board with that athlete
+1. If they perform better than the highest placing athlete in the division 2 final, they may receive additional points to equalize their overall placing with that athlete in that cycle on the points leader board.

-Depending on the number of competitors per tournament cycle in the event, FINAL2 placing will determine overall placings below those who have progressed to the main FINAL1

-Bonus Heats will reward extra points to an athletes overall stack of event points.

-A competitor who places 2nd in FINAL2 but who places higher than 1st of FINAL2 in BONUS1 can equalize their points with that competitor in that cycle
+1. A competitor who places 2nd in FINAL2 but who places higher than 1st of FINAL2 in BONUS1 can equalize their points with that competitor in that cycle

-A competitor who places 1st in FINAL2 but who places higher than an athlete from FINAL1 in BONUS1 can equalize their points with last place of FINAL1
+1. A competitor who places 1st in FINAL2 but who places higher than an athlete from FINAL1 in BONUS1 can equalize their points with last place of FINAL1

-The general rule is that a skillful result within a BONUS heat presents the opportunity to equalize with an athlete who finishes 1 place ahead in the tournament cycle.
-4th place would recieve equal points to 3rd; 5th to 4th and so on.
+1. The general rule is that a skillful result within a BONUS heat presents the opportunity to equalize with an athlete who finishes 1 place ahead in the tournament cycle.
+1. Fourth place would receive equal points to 3rd; 5th to 4th and so on.